ReactRocket/vue-simple-setup/README.md

         6.	updated: Called after the component updates due to reactive data changes.
 This hook is useful for interacting with the updated DOM or performing post-update logic.
         7.	beforeDestroy: Called before the component is destroyed.
 This hook is useful for performing cleanup tasks, such as removing event listeners or timers.
         8.	destroyed: Called after the component is destroyed.
 The component's DOM elements and data are no longer available.

+---

+This README provides a detailed explanation of the setup process, usage instructions, and an overview of Vue lifecycle hooks.
+It also includes the example code for the project.
+Feel free to customize the content as needed.